rohan-paul/Awesome-JavaScript-Interviews/Node-Express/How-to-Check-HTTP-Request-Response-on-Chrome.md

 Now to load the above page (https://github.com/rohan-paul), there will be many othere resources will alo be loaded and I will see all of them, out of which only the top one will match my exaxt requested URL (https://github.com/rohan-paul in this case) in the network tab

-click on it, and then
+click on it, and then I will see the below

 ```js